Skip to main content

 What the Study Found

-Researchers followed 152 male recreational marathon runners over a decade.
-They performed detailed heart scans and blood tests before a marathon, immediately after, a few days later, and then again 10 years down the road.
+The study followed 152 male recreational marathon runners over 10 years, evaluating heart scans and blood markers before and after a marathon, then again a decade later.

 What This Means for You